daniel-hampton/mcio/tutorials/getting-started-with-python/index.md

 <ArticleTitle />
 <TagLinks />

-Let's learn how to download, install, and create your development environment in order to get started programming with python!
+Let's learn how to download, install, and create your development environment to get started programming with python!
 Perhaps you've heard that coding is a superpower.
 Or you've read about this fancy *machine learning* stuff going around.
 Either way, you're probably asking yourself, "Where do I start?".
 Right here in this tutorial, with no previous programming knowledge required!
 Let's get started!

 <!-- more -->